-According to Carlock, there are a few household items that supposedly can get a dent out of a car.
+Carlock, there are a few household items that supposedly can get a dent out of a car.

 They suggest heating the dent with a hairdryer, keeping it about 6 inches away from the car’s surface.
 Then, you are supposed to cover the dent with a piece of aluminum foil, rub dry ice over aluminum foil covering the dent (and wear rubber-coated gloves that can protect your hands from any injuries).

 You can also reportedly try cooling the area with liquified compressed air.
 The idea is that the change in temperature will make the dent pop out.